 5. Blue Mountains Local Fun

-Since Halloween 2020 falls on a Saturday, during the day you may like to plan a bushwalk, visit your local Blue Mountains market or go fruit picking in Bilpin.
+Plan an afternoon bushwalk, go fruit picking or do another fun activity in the Blue Mountains.
 Follow up the evening with one of our other creative alternatives to Halloween.

-Another fun and creative local idea is to paint a variety of rocks with ‘Blue Mountains Mums’ written on the back and hide them around your local area.
+You may like to paint rocks with ‘Blue Mountains Mums’ written on the back and hide them around your local area.
 If you find a rock, post it in our Blue Mountains Mums Facebook Group to let us know that you found one!

 6. Give Treats